DimePlusss/LSDA/README.md

 ## How to use the SQL backend
-We prepared two examples, the [first](notebooks/example_to_sql/to_sql_demo_pure_pipeline.ipynb) is to demonstrate execution of machine learning pipelines only, the [second](example_to_sql/to_sql_demo_inspection.ipynb) demonstrate a full end-to-end machine learning pipeline that compares the performance of different backends.
+We prepared one example, [TPC-H Query 3](example_to_sql/MeinBeispielMitDerNeuenDB-Query3.ipynb) to showcase LSDA's potential.

-In order to run the latter one, you need a PostgreSQL database system running (at port 5432) in the background with an user `luca` with password `password` that is allowed to copy from CSV files and has access to the respective database.
+In order to run the example, you need a PostgreSQL database system running in the background and provide its connection details.

 	create user luca;
 	alter role luca with password 'password';